Hiking and Biking Trails

 UW Biking Map

-On County Highway H north of the Town of La Grange and US Highway 12 and south of the Town of Palmyra, this is the most popular trail system within hundreds of miles.
+On County Highway H north of the Town of La Grange and US Highway 12 and south of the Town of Palmyra, you will find the popular John Muir biking and hiking trail system.
 The John Muir Bike Trails are single-track, mountain bike trails that are rough, natural surface trails.
 Five different loops ranging from 1.25 miles to 12 miles.
 Parking, water and vault toilets are available.

 Brown Loop, easy, 1.25 miles: Mostly flat trail with some small rolling hills; two moderate uphill climbs, one fast downhill and a little rocky ending.